Sizing and performance¶

 It is also worth knowing that by default Netty, part of the embedded Artemis MQ broker (when it is indeed embedded in the node JVM process), will allocate chunks of memory for internal buffers from a pool size based on CPU core count.
 So if you wish to run on hosts with very large core counts, be sure to allocate a larger heap.
 Assume 16MB per core.

 There are several fixed sized caches in Corda that means there is a minimum memory footprint.
-One cache that does resize as heap size varies is the transaction cache which is referred to during vault queries and transaction verification and resolution to reduce database accesses.
+Other caches do resize as heap size varies, including the transaction cache which is referred to during vault queries and transaction verification and resolution to reduce database accesses.
 It will take a minimum of 8MB of heap and up to 5% of the maximum heap size.
 So for a 1GB heap, this would be approximately 50MB.
+You will find that the amount of various data elements in the node that can be cached will grow linearly with the configured maximum heap size because of these resizing caches and so a large heap may result in greater node throughput if certain round trips to the database are hampering performance.

 It’s also important to take into account the memory footprint of live (i.e. incomplete) flows.
 The more live flows a node has, the more memory they will consume.